 Although the importance of the ideal Chern bands and generalized Landau levels have been increasingly appreciated, how one can obtain such bands, either theoretically or experimentally, remains to be nontrivial.
 Theoretically, one needs special models which fulfill the ideal conditions.
 Experimentally, there is no known simple method to obtain ideal Chern bands or generalized Landau levels.
 In this paper, we propose a generic mechanism under which ideal Chern bands or generalized Landau levels can be obtained.
 We show that, by coupling weakly interacting electrons to Caldeira-Leggett type Markovian bath, mean-field (Slater determinant) states evolve into states which minimize the Dirichlet energy functional determined from the quantum geometry.
 When the Dirichlet energy is dominant over the kinetic energy, the resulting state one obtains in a long-time limit is nothing but the ideal Chern band.
-Numerical simulations for the massive Dirac model confirm this evolution, with the Dirichlet energy approaching the topological lower bound $\pi|\mathcal{C}|$, where $\mathcal{C}$ is the Chern number of the occupied states, as the Berry curvature and quantum metric co-evolve toward the ideal-band condition.
+Numerical simulations for the massive Dirac model confirm this evolution, with the Dirichlet energy approaching the topological lower bound $\pi|\mathcal{C}|$, where $\mathcal{C}$ is the Chern number of the occupied states, as the Berry curvature and quantum metric coevolve toward the ideal-band condition.
 In this picture, ideal Chern bands correspond to the global minima of the Dirichlet energy, while generalized Landau levels are stationary points.